quettabit/awd-lstm-lmkit/README.md

+## AAAI 2021 - On the Softmax Bottleneck of Recurrent Language Models

+## Some pointers
 -  Most of the code is from the open sourced implementation of AWD-LSTM and MoS.
 - base_models contain the bottom layers of the AWD-LSTM network that are common to all models under comparison.